Auto Mapping Event Types

 |Sr. No.||Data Scenario||Auto-Mapping On||Auto-Mapping Off|

 Changes to the Source data or its mapping are reflected in the Destination only when the changed Events are next ingested.
-For example, suppose a Field is created in an Event Type in the Source while Auto-Mapping is on.
-The corresponding column is created in the Destination automatically only when Hevo ingests an Event that carries the value for the new field.
+For example, suppose a field is created in an Event Type in the Source.
+Irrespective of whether Auto Mapping is enabled or not, the corresponding column is created in the Destination automatically only when Hevo ingests an Event that carries the value for the new field.

 Click the VIEW SCHEMA button below the Pipeline Summary Bar to see the Source schema details such as the list of objects synced and data types of the fields pertaining to each object.